BobGerman/agent-oauth-sample/repairs/README.md

 2. Return claims from `authMiddleware` so the API can access the user ID, name, spn, etc. that are commonly used to organize data for each user and/or tenant

-3. Small changes
+3. Export all needed symbols from **authMiddleware.ts** so apps can import from just one module and slightly hide the internals
     a.
 Made the `req` argument on `authMiddleWare` mandatory; it was optional but the code would fail if it wasn't specified
     b.
-Move the `CloudType` enum into **authMiddlweare.ts** to make it easier for apps to consume it
+Move the `CloudType` enum into **authMiddlweare.ts** to make it easier for apps to consume it.
+Ideally apps should not need to import or touch the other middleware functions
+    c.
+Added commonly needed claims such as `name` and `oid` to the `EntraJwtPayload` interface in **tokenValidator.ts** and exported this interface from **authMiddleware.ts**